apple/swift-mmio/Sources/MMIO/Documentation.docc/Advanced-Topics/Custom-BitFieldProjectable.md

 2. Places these bits at the correct position in the register value
 3. Writes the complete register value to hardware

 The returned value must only use bits up to `Self.bitWidth` or will cause a runtime trap when written.
-The method should accurately represent your type's state in the bit pattern expected by the hardware
+Make sure it accurately represents your type's state in the bit pattern the hardware expects.

 ### Projecting an enum